4l1fe/4l1fe.github.io/README.md

 - Generating an article html from markdown text and media files using `commonmark` and `jinja2`.
 - Generating a blog index page.
 - Generating **TOC**(table of content) from the article html.
-- Linking source media files to the repository ones.
+- Adding and linking source media files are contained in the article html to the repository ones.
 - Comments [utteranc.es](https://utteranc.es/) attached to the articles.
 - **Diff Page** shows a difference between an initial content of an article and the latest one.